abee008/jquery-bootstrap-slider/README.md

 [addyosmani](https://github.com/addyosmani/jquery-ui-bootstrap) has done a lot of pioneer works in combining bootstrap style with jQuery UI.
 [Xlab](https://github.com/Xlab/jquery-bootstrap-slider) has extracted addyosmani's work in building a slider and make all style file(jQuery, jQuery UI, custom tweaks) in one file.

 However, Bootstrap has upgraded into 2.0+.
 It now depends on jQuery 1.8.2.
 And addyosmani and Xlab's work depends on jQuery 1.6.2, which is incompatible with v1.8.2.
-It has been discribed in [this issue](https://github.com/Xlab/jquery-bootstrap-slider/issues/1).
+It has been described in [this issue](https://github.com/Xlab/jquery-bootstrap-slider/issues/1).

 ## What I'vde done

 I grabbed the latest code jQuery UI 1.9.1 and jQuery 1.8.2.
 I followed the examples in [jQuery UI slider](http://jqueryui.com/slider/).
-It seemed easily to be figured out.Now everything works fine.
+It seemed easily to be figured out.
+Now everything works fine.

 Demo is available in [http://storage.logicmd.net/slider/index.html](http://storage.logicmd.net/slider/index.html).